Existence-First — Canonical Manifesto

 • establishing boundaries for what does not exist

-This domain is referred to as the Existence Sphere.
+This domain forms the Existence Sphere.

 The Existence Sphere is not a list.